aammff/notes/README.md

 common unknowledge

 Life is a FIFO queue.
+Learn about the difference between the primary and the secondary process.

 natural languages:
 - japanese - greatest language on earth    importance 5/5
 - english - internet                       importance 5/5
-- french - culture, old stuff              importance 4/5
+- french - european culture, old stuff     importance 4/5

-programming languages for the philosopher
+programming languages for the philosophers out there
 - haskell - classical lazyness - they way people think
 - prolog - horn clauses - two way programming
 - maude - term rewriting - yet another different way to think
 - assembly/c - internals - easy as a pie
-- agda, coq, idris - ...
+- agda, coq, idris - software and math verification is badly needed
-- sql - ...
+- sql - hidden elephant in the room

+for the common folk
 - c++ - useful ugliness
 - java - good bad language
 - python, js - bad good language
 - rust - better c
-- lisp/scheme - you're so clever, but learn about types.
+- lisp/scheme - you're so clever, but learn about the types.

 - make sure you know about programming languages history.

 errors in programming languages
-- garbage collectors - bad design, code bloat, one of the biggest mistake in programming language design.
+- garbage collectors - bad design, code bloat, one of the biggest unacknowledged mistake in programming language design.

 medicinal plants: unless you've tried them all you're stupid and don't know it, therefore possibly harmful for others.